 Is the colour of the olive oil an important characteristic of the quality of the oil?

-Nan Hongwiwat, a leading food blogger in Thailand, believes that the price of olive oil is reasonable because it is generally of such high quality and offers many nutritional and health benefits.
+Nan Hongwiwat, a leading food blogger in Thailand, believes the price of olive oil is reasonable for what it delivers to consumers.

 Can you use olive oil for all types of cooking?